bbc/hive-ci/_documentation/01-overview.md

 ### HiveMind

 Hive Mind is a database application for monitoring devices and device state.
-This project isn't yet ready for open source release, but you can still set up your hive without it.

 ### Testmine